Periodontal Disease, North Dallas TX

 Periodontal disease, once called pyorrhea, is a chronic infection.
 This infection is engendered by a very sophisticated biofilm that most people call dental plaque.
 If your teeth are perfectly clean, within a few seconds relatively benign bacteria attach to the teeth.
 Over the next 24 hours successively more aggressive bacteria attach.
 If the plaque stays in contact with the gum tissue more than 24 hours it creates an infection called gingivitis.
 Bleeding seen after cleaning is a sign of gingivitis but is infrequently present.

-If the infection stays in the gum for long enough, it spreads to the bone that supports the teeth and causes their destruction.
+If the infection stays in the gum for long enough, it spreads to the bone that supports the teeth and causes its destruction.
 If enough bone is destroyed the teeth are lost.
-The early stages of bone loss occur without any dental symptoms and can only be found by close examination using a device called a periodontal probe.
+The early and immediate stages of bone loss occur without any dental symptoms and can only be found by close examination using a device called a periodontal probe.
+By the time the tooth

 Contact us at Dallas Office Phone Number 214-691-2404 for more information.